SinaKarimi95/TrendHopper/README.md

-# Trend Hopper - Under progress
+# Trend Hopper - Under Progress

 **Trend Hopper** is a 2D DDR rythm game that will challenge your dance moves in your local highschool.
 Create your own outfits and gain your _swag_!